 Teacher will keep a record of your attendance in class and completion of homework every week.
 Continuous assessment marks will be awarded based on these records.

 Students have a responsibility to uphold University standards on ethical scholarship.
 Good scholarship involves building on the work of others and use of others' work must be acknowledged with proper attribution made.
 Cheating, plagiarism, and falsification of data are dishonest practices that contravene academic values.
 Refer to the University's Student Charter for more information.

 To enhance understanding of academic integrity, all students are expected to complete the Academic Integrity Module (AIM) at least once during their course of study.
 You can access this module within UCLearn (Canvas) through the 'Academic Integrity and Avoiding Plagiarism' link in the Study Help site.

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

 For International Foundation Program students, attendance in classes is compulsory in accordance with visa conditions.
 Attendance in classes is recorded.
 If your attendance is below 80%, the UC College Student Services team will be notified and there may be a visa implication due to your absence in classes.

 In addition, there is a strong correlation between poor attendance and failure in a unit because students who have a poor attendance record find it difficult to keep up with the work being presented.
 This unit includes a continuous assessment component and group work as part of its overall assessment, poor attendance will affect student's final grade.

 Intermediate IT skills required

-Scientific Calculator: The Casio fx-82AU PLUS II is recommended.
+Scientific Calculator: The Casio fx-82AU PLUS II is recommended or similar.
 This can be bought from Officeworks or other similar shops for around $35 - $40.